Because of wanting patients to like me, I undersell my services. How do I educate myself on why that is not giving the best care for my patients?

 Wanting patients to like me – There’s no question that being likeable is a helpful social skill that can enhance the success of a practice.
 But if you really want them to like you, have someone wash and vacuum their car while they’re getting adjusted and send patients home with a gift.

 My point is that being likeable has little to do with your care recommendations, your adjusting technique or even the fee you charge.
-You might want to explore how you have come to associate one with the other.
+You might want to explore how you have come to link one with the other.

 Undersell - Are you “selling” when you make your clinical recommendations?
 Selling suggests that you have an outcome in mind and falling short of it represents some type of failure on your part.
 In other words, if patients were to reject your recommendations it means that they’re rejecting you.